rtio/activitypub/docs/index.md

 ```

-Instanciating a type and setting properties is possible with the second
+Instantiate a type and setting properties is possible with the second
 parameter.

 ```php